Carlos Martínez de Irujo, 1st Marquis of Casa Irujo

 Carlos Martínez de Irujo y Tacón, 1st Marquis of Casa Irujo (4 December 1763 – 17 January 1824) was a Spanish politician and diplomat who served as the Prime Minister of Spain from 1823 to 1824.

 Early life

-His father was Manuel Martinez de Irujo y de Erice and his mother Narcisa Tacón y Gamiz (born Beriain, Navarre, 1740).
+His father was Manuel Martinez de Irujo y de Erice, an army commissioner, and his mother was Narcisa Tacón y Gamiz (born Beriain, Navarre, 1740).
 He had two siblings, Narcisa Martínez de Irujo y Tacón and María Rafaela Martínez de Irujo y Tacón.

+He studied at University of Salamanca.

 Career

+In 1785, he served on the Spanish mission to the Netherlands.
+In 1793, he served on the Spanish embassy in London, England.
+He translated Adam Smith's The Wealth of Nations into Spanish.

 Casa Irujo (often spelled Yrujo) was the Spanish minister to the United States from 1796 to 1807.
 Casa Irujo changed positions and became minister at Rio de Janeiro and then Paris.

-He was Secretary of state (Prime Minister) of Spain (ministro de estado) three times, first in 1812, then in an interim capacity from 1818 to 1819, and finally for a few weeks from December 1823 until his death in January 1824.
+He was Secretary of State (Prime Minister) of Spain (ministro de estado) three times, first in 1812, then in an interim capacity from 1818 to 1819, and finally for a few weeks from December 1823 until his death in January 1824.

 Personal life

 In 1794 while an attaché at the Spanish embassy in London, he had a relationship with Sarah Knight (c.
 1764–1841), resulting in an illegitimate daughter :